 To make…

-- Place the peas in a large pan with just enough water to cover them.
+- Place the peas in a large pan with just enough chicken stock to cover them.
 Bring the water up to a simmer and cook the peas for a couple of minutes.

-- Add the roasted garlic paste, butter and the chicken stock.
-Blend in the pan with a stick blender until very smooth.
+- Add the roasted garlic paste, blend in the pan with a stick blender until very smooth.

 - At this point you can set the soup aside if you want to serve it later.

-- To serve, gently reheat the pea soup base for a few moments so as not to spoil the fresh flavour (add in the extra 100g of peas now if you didn’t use all 400g in the base of the soup earlier).
-Stir in the cream and parmesan and stir to incorporate completely.
-Season with white pepper and a little more salt to taste if necessary.
+- To serve, gently reheat the pea soup base for a few moments so as not to spoil the fresh flavour.
+Stir in the cream and season with white pepper and a little salt to taste if necessary.

 - Add a little extra swirl of cream and some grated Parmesan before serving.